Resilience in the workforce

 Hospice UK recognises that the resilience of the hospice workforce is vital to the future of hospice care.
 To that end we commissioned research about how to enable staff to flourish in stressful times (see below) and we are now responding in a practical and sustainable way that is easy for hospice staff to engage in.
 This programme and its resources is part of that ambition.

-It is designed to be accessed virtually by hospice leaders to use in their place of work.
-The programme, designed and delivered by Jess Pryce-Jones, author, and founder and Chair of iOpener Institute offers a range of strategies that can be adopted by hospice staff.
+The programme was designed to be accessed virtually by hospice leaders to use in their place of work.
+It was, designed and delivered by Jess Pryce-Jones, author, and founder and Chair of iOpener Institute offers a range of strategies that can be adopted by hospice staff.
 It will be delivered using webinar.

 For further information, please email Marie Cooper.